Jane's Stories Press Foundation

 The Clara Johnson Award for Women's Literature

-Jane's Stories Press Foundation announces the Clara Johnson Award for Women's Literature.
-The winner will be awarded $1000 and will receive the award at a reception.
+Jane's Stories Press Foundation announces that nominations are open for the 2019 Clara Johnson Award for Women's Literature, which will be given to a book published in 2018 that bears the attributes of the award's namesake.
+The winner will be awarded $1000 and will receive the award at a reception held in Fall, 2019.

-The winning work must, like its namesake, challenge social constructs; contain groundbreaking subject matter, content, structure, and/or audiences; and exhibit excellence in language and style.
-The award is open to prose and poetry and all genres, including, but not limited to, fiction and nonfiction, creative nonfiction or memoir.
+The award is open to prose and poetry of all genres, including, but not limited to, fiction and nonfiction, creative nonfiction, or memoir.
 All subgenres are welcome, as well, though works in popular categories such as romance and mystery will succeed only if they rise to the level of literature.
 Genre-bending is encouraged.
 The only exclusions are works that may be defined as erotica or pornography.
 Works that denigrate any groups or categories of people will be eliminated, as well.

-Please include with the nominating form: Cover letter with all current contact information for the author (name, address, phone number, and email address) as well as three copies of the book or works to be considered.
+Please include with the nominating form: Cover letter with all current contact information for the author (name, address, phone number, and email address).

-Send both form and copies of work to JSPF c/o Bailey-Mershon, 502 Millstone Dr., Lawrence, KS 66049.
+Send both form and copies of work to:

 Clara Johnson spent the bulk of her career as a chemist, at a time when women were rarely hired as scientists, except during World War Two, when she helped make explosives for the war effort.
 She persisted, though she was warned that she would lose her job when male scientists were available once more, and retired as a chemist with the U. S. Department of Agriculture.
 She then went on to become a groundbreaking feminist, managing the office of the Illinois National Organization for Women during and after the ERA ratification campaign.
 Later, she wrote a self-published memoir of growing up on a Carlinville area farm and managed a feminist essay contest, while also becoming a co- owner of Prairie Moon Feminist Bookstore in Arlington Heights, Illinois.
 As one of the first editors of the Jane's Stories anthologies by women, she pushed for "stories with a purpose."